First 2 stanzas of “Watercolor” by Ion Minulescu (Bucharest, 1920), and the 1st stanza of “Echo-free romanza” by Minulescu

 Hand in hand will gently stroll.

-And in this most rainy city where three times the showers come,
+And in this most rainy city where three times a week it showers,

 City dwellers on the sidewalks